vectordotdev/vector/rfcs/2021-08-22-7204-vrl-error-diagnostic-improvements.md

 When an infallible function becomes fallible because of an invalid argument type, the compiler will explain this situation in the diagnostic, to avoid any user confusion.

+Additionally, the website documentation will be updated to ensure users are aware of this specific behavior of the VRL compiler.

 #### Implementation